Thijzert123/homewizard4j/README.md

 ## Usage
 ### Discovery
 You should always start with a `HomeWizardDiscoverer`.
 This is able to scan for all HomeWizard devices in your local network.
 When initializing the discoverer, it immediately starts scanning for HomeWizard devices.
 This is done on a different thread than the main thread, so you should wait on your main thread for a few seconds before getting the devices from the `HomeWizardDiscoverer`.
-This can be done by using `Thread.sleep()`, waiting for a user input or using an algorithm like [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) if you know how many devices to be scanned you are waiting for.
+This can be done by using `Thread.sleep()`, waiting for a user input or using an algorithm like [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) if you know how many devices you are waiting for.

 When you eventually have a `List` with multiple instances of `Device`, you can use `getProductName()` for an user-friendly name representation of the device.
 This can be useful for debugging purposes, but also for quick examples like this.